danielecr/m-golang-rest-mysql/README.md

-# NSA-Golang-rest-mysql: Not Splitting Atom Golang REST MySQL
+# M-Golang-rest-mysql: Minimalist Golang REST MySQL

 The aim here is to make a small, simple, and easy to plug REST service with access to mysql for data.